BlueBoat Operator’s Guide

 The following goes over the typical steps for setting up your equipment once you are at the mission site.
 These instructions assume you have already completed the software setup for the BlueBoat.
 See the Software Setup Guide If you have not done so already.

-1. Assess the mission site to determine optimal locations for launching the BlueBoat, positioning the BaseStation, and setting up the ground control station computer.
-For detailed guidance on positioning the BaseStation for best performance, refer to the Positioning the BaseStation section.
+1. Assess the mission site to determine the best locations for launching the BlueBoat, positioning the BaseStation, and setting up the ground control station computer.
+Tips for positioning the BaseStation to optimize communication range can be found in the Positioning the BaseStation section.

 2. Set up the BaseStation and turn it on.